nercof/pyresident/README.md

 # pyresident
-ython program to download in a simple way a mp3 on podcast.hernancattaneo.com
+Python program to download in a simple way a mp3 on podcast.hernancattaneo.com